hkamran80/articles/markdown/articles/2023-01-09-adding-wildcard-subdomain-support-macos.md

 and then hit enter.
 For more information on `127.0.0.1`, check out [its Wikipedia article](https://en.wikipedia.org/wiki/Localhost).
 Back to System Preferences, click the OK button, then click Apply.
 Once the icon is disabled and greyed out, flush your DNS cache.
-You can do that with `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder`.
+You can do that with `sudo dscacheutil -flushcache` and `sudo killall -HUP mDNSResponder`.
 Now, try your `ping` command again, and you should get a response.
 If it does, try accessing the service through your browser.

 If you have any questions or need any help, feel free to contact me on [Twitter](https://twitter.com/hkamran80) or [Mastodon](https://vmst.io/@hkamran).